 The account's designed to hold your money in for three years.
 The risk of keeping it holed up in one place for so long is as follows:

 - Inflation could eat into returns.
-With inflation rising, and forecast to hit 2.7% later in 2017, an account earning you 2.2% would actually be eroding the value of your money.
-But, if it remains the highest-interest savings account out there, and you're happy sticking to cash savings, it'll be one of the better ways to protect your cash from inflation.
+With inflation rising, and forecast to hit 2.4% later in 2017, an account earning you 2.2% would actually be eroding the value of your money.
+But, if it remains one of the highest-interest savings account out there, and you're happy sticking to cash savings, it'll be one of the better ways to protect your cash from inflation.

 - Interest rate rises could mean the account's no longer any good.
 While rises appear a way off, in such a volatile economic climate, no one knows what'll happen.